Barycentric gluing and geometry of stable metrics: Simultaneously coarse and uniform embeddings of proper and stable metrics

-\end{defn} It is clear that if $\cX$ admits a bi-Lipschitz embedding into $\cY$, then $\cX$ almost Lipschitz embeds into $\cY$.
-Also, if $\cX$ almost Lipschitz embeds into $\cY$, then $\cX$ admits a strong embedding into $\cY$, which is as close as one wants to a bi-Lipschitz embedding.
+Proposition \ref{prop:compact2} essentially says that a compact metric space almost bi-Lipschiztly embeds into $\xbl$.
+It is clear from Definition \ref{def:almostLip} that if $\metX$ admits a bi-Lipschitz embedding into $\metY$, then $\metX$ almost bi-Lipschitzly embeds into $\metY$.
+Note also that if $\metX$ almost bi-Lipschitzly embeds into $\metY$, then $\metX$ admits an embedding into $\metY$ that is simultaneously coarse and uniform.
+Moreover, if $\metX$ almost bi-Lipschitzly embeds into $\metY$, it is easy to see, by taking $\varphi$ appropriately, that $\metX$ admits a coarse bi-Lipschitz embedding into $\metY$.
+The following theorem is the main result from \cite{BaudierLancien15}.

+\begin{theo} Let $p\in[1,\infty]$.
+If $\ell_p$ is finitely representable into a Banach space $\banY$ then any proper subset of $L_p[0,1]$ is almost bi-Lipschitzly embeddable into $\banY$.
+In particular, any proper subset of $L_p[0,1]$ is almost bi-Lipschitzly embeddable into $\ell_p$. \end{theo}